NBISweden/teaching_literature_club/docs/README.md

 and discuss those in an informal way.

 - Goal: read and discuss literature on teaching in an informal way
-- Frequency: monthly
+- Frequency: around monthly
-- Day: around the third Wednesday of the month, from 9:00 (sharp!) - 9:55 (sharp!).
+- Day: scheduled at the end of a meeting
+- Time: 9:00 (sharp!) - 9:55 (sharp!).
   Room will be open at 8:45
 - Duration: 55 minutes (max)
 - Meeting type: online-only